Nisamov/Nisamov/README.md

 In addition to Linux and web technologies, I also specialize in:

-- Bash: Writing scripts and automating tasks to streamline workflows and enhance productivity.
+- **Bash**: Writing scripts and automating tasks to streamline workflows and enhance productivity.
+Proficient in using Bash to handle file manipulations, system monitoring, and custom automation tasks, reducing manual effort and increasing efficiency.

+- **Golang**: Learning to build lightweight and efficient applications with Golang.
+Focusing on understanding basic syntax, data structures, and creating small tools and scripts to solve practical problems.

+- **Ansible**: Automating infrastructure management, system provisioning, and application deployment.
+Writing playbooks for configuration management, orchestrating multi-server environments, and improving infrastructure efficiency with code-based automation.

-- Putty: Leveraging SSH client management for secure remote access and administration.
+- **Putty**: Leveraging SSH client management for secure remote access and administration.
+Skilled in managing remote Linux and Windows systems through SSH, running commands, troubleshooting, and configuring servers securely via terminal sessions.

 </details>

 <details open>